Terms and Conditions and Returns

 Placing an order

 When you select products you wish to purchase they will be added to your shopping cart.
 When you are ready to place your order your will be directed through the checkout process at which point you can choose checkout using the Paypal Gateway.
 To place your order press the "Place Order" button at the checkout, at this point you will be obliged to make your payment.
 If you select pay by Paypal you will be directed to the Paypal payment gateway.

 Once we receive your order we will send you an order confirmation email detailing the products you have ordered, this does not determine our acceptance of the contract.
 Once products are dispatched from Cushion Cottage you will be notified by email and this will indicate the completion of a contract between you and us.
-This contract will be concluded in English.

 Prior to dispatch we may cancel your order as a result of one of the following:

 • The product you ordered is not in stock.